openstreetmap/iD/ARCHITECTURE.md

 With _modes_, we shift gears from abstract data types and algorithms to the parts of the architecture that implement the user interface for iD.
-Modes are manifested in the interface by the four buttons at the top left:
+Modes are manifested in the interface by the three buttons at the top left:

 ![Mode buttons](docs/img/modes.png)